Yarden-Ingber/docusaurusExample/my-website/docs/server-api/getting-started.md

 # Getting Started

-Applitools exposes a set of REST API endpoints that allow you to retrieve data programmatically so you can use it in the way that best suits your needs.
+Applitools exposes a set of REST API endpoints that allows you to retrieve data programmatically so you can use it in the way that best suits your needs.
-This API can be used in addition to the existing reporting and integrations we have today.
+This API can be used in addition to existing reporting and integrations.

 ## Basic Requirements